Burial Costs in California (2026)

 How do I compare cemetery costs in California?

 Cemetery costs in California vary significantly even within the same city.
-Request a complete price list from each cemetery including plot cost, opening and closing fees, vault requirements, perpetual care fees, and any restrictions.
-Unlike funeral homes, cemeteries are not covered by the FTC Funeral Rule, so you will need to ask proactively for pricing details.
-Municipal and religious cemeteries often cost less than private cemeteries.
+Request a complete itemized price sheet from each cemetery — plot cost, opening-and-closing fees, vault policies, perpetual care, and any residency or denominational restrictions.
+Unlike funeral homes, cemeteries are not bound by the FTC Funeral Rule, so you have to ask proactively.
+In particular, green and hybrid burial sections in California cemeteries often sit 30-50% below traditional plots, and conservation burial grounds are more established here than in most regions.

 Calculate Your Funeral Costs — Free Tools